spruceid/isomdl/README.md

 //TODO

-Reader:
+###Reader:
-If you are implmenting functionality for an mdl verifier, call on functions in preentation/reader.rs
+If you are implementing functionality for an mdl verifier, call on functions in preentation/reader.rs

 A reader establishes a mDL presentation session by first scanning an mDL holder's qr code.
 The reader uses the embedded information to send out a SessionEstablishment message:

-1. SessionManager::establish_session(
+1. `SessionManager::establish_session(qr_code: String,namespaces: device_request::Namespaces,)`
-        qr_code: String,
-        namespaces: device_request::Namespaces,)

 qr_code: the base64 url-encoded string read from the qr code when scanning
 namespaces: the namespaces (and data fields) that the verifier wants to request from the mDL holder.
 This can be any subset of valid mDL data elements as specified in ISO18013-5

-//Todo
+//TODO

 2. SessionManager::handle_response()